CWRUChielLab/neuronpyxl/README.md

 Clone this repository or download the Zip files and extract them to a folder.
 The code can be run with pip or Anaconda.

-If you are using Anaconda (recommended in Windows), create the environment and install the package with `conda env create -f environment.yml`.
-Activate the environment with `conda activate neuronpyxl-env`.
+If you are using Anaconda (recommended in Windows), create the environment and install the package with \
+`conda env create -f environment.yml`.\
+Activate the environment with \
+`conda activate neuronpyxl-env`.

 If you are using pip, [create a virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).
 Make sure the environment uses Python 3.10.
-Activate the environment, then run `python setup.py install --user`
+Activate the environment, then run \
+`python setup.py install --user`

 ## Usage

 neuronpyxl simulations must be run using the Excel spreadsheet.
 A blank spreadsheet is provided in the Excel_files folder.
 Once the parameters in the spreadsheet are entered, you must compile the mod files corresponding to that simulation.
 You only need to do this once per model -- simply changing parameter values or adding/removing synapses and cells does not require recompiling.
 You only need to recompile when adding ion pools or new ion channels.

-To compile the mod files, run
+To compile the mod files, run \
 `python3 -m neuronpyxl.cmd_util -f gen_mods --file path/to/excel_file.xlsx`

-To run a simulation, run
+To run a simulation, run \
 `python3 -m neuronpyxl.cmd_util -f run_sim --file path/to/excel_file.xlsx --name simname --duration simdur`

-This saves your data into one or more HDF5 files located in Data/simname_data/.
+This saves your data into one or more HDF5 files located in "Data/simname_data/".
 There are other parameters to further customize your simulation.

-- --file filename: path to Excel file to run.
+- --file *filename*: *filename* of Excel file to run.
-- --name simname: the simulation from the spreadsheet you want to run (simname.smu)
+- --name *simname*: the simulation from the spreadsheet you want to run (*simname*.smu)
-- --duration dur: runs simulation for dur ms.
+- --duration *dur*: runs simulation for *dur* ms.
-- --noise freq weight tau: noise parameters. freq in Hz, weight in uS, tau in ms. If not provided, noise will not be included.
+- --noise *freq weight tau*: noise parameters. *freq* in Hz, *weight* in uS, *tau* in ms. If not provided, noise will not be included.
-- --teq t: simulation runs for an additional t ms to relax dynamical variables to their steady states.
+- --teq *dur*: simulation runs for an additional *dur* ms to relax dynamical variables to their steady states.
 Default is 1000.
-- --method m: specify integration method (m=1 for  Backwards-Euler, m=2 for Crank-Nicholson).
+- --method *m*: specify integration method (*m*=1 for  Backwards-Euler, *m*=2 for Crank-Nicholson).
 Default is 2.
-- --atol: absolute error tolerance for the simulation.
+- --atol *a*: absolute error tolerance *a* for the simulation.
 Default is 1e-5.
-- --step dt: if provided, runs simulation at constant time step dt (ms).
+- --step *dt*: if provided, runs simulation at constant time step *dt* (ms).
 Otherwise, integrates at variable timestep (recommended)
-- --interp dt: if provided, interpolates data to constant timestep dt (ms) using cubic spline interpolation.
+- --interp *dt*: if provided, interpolates data to constant timestep *dt* (ms) using cubic spline interpolation.
 - --syn: no arguments.
 If provided, records electrical and chemical synaptic currents.
 - --vonly: no arguments.
 If provided, only records membrane voltages and time and saves to a single file.
 Otherwise, each cell's data is recorded into its own folder.
 - --cluster: no arguments.
 Doesn't prompt user for clearing data folders. useful if running on a HPC cluster.